 Effective communication and leadership are closely connected.
 When communication is clear, it gives the team confidence that you are in control, your plan is thought out, and you know what you’re doing.
 The ability to be clear and concise with your communication can impact the success of your business.
 For this reason, effective communicators in leadership are being able to listen and respond to messages clearly and effectively to minimize the original intended message from being distorted.

-For example: Actively listening to your employees, addressing it as a group, and being clear where you stand on the matter, benefits everyone.
+For example: Actively listening to your employees, addressing it as a group, and being clear where you stand on the matter, benefit everyone.
 Ignoring matters won’t make them go away.
 Communicate in a way that your employees can understand what you expect from them.

 Accountability is the responsibility of a person or company for their actions such as accepting responsibility when things go wrong and being transparent.
 Accountability is essential in leadership because it empowers leaders to be in control of their actions.
 It provides opportunities to do things differently and take responsibility for your actions or inactions.
 It gives leaders and employees a stronger sense of ownership over their work.